\usepackageamsmath

 Arithmetically, this is easy to prove by considering the formula above for the components of the product.
 The partitioning of the outer dimensions comes for free, while the partitioning of the inner dimension just corresponds to partitioning the summation:

 Zooming out to a categorical level, we can see that there is nothing peculiar about this situation.
-If, in an additive category, we have three objects $X, Y, Z$ with biproduct decompositions, and a chain of morphisms:
+If, in an additive category, we have three objects X,Y,Z with biproduct decompositions, and a chain of morphisms:

-then this “block decomposition of matrices” finds expression as a formula in $\text{End}(X, Z)$ using the injection and projection morphisms associated with each biproduct factor.
+then this “block decomposition of matrices” finds expression as a formula in End(X,Z) using the injection and projection morphisms associated with each biproduct factor.

 2 Replies to “Block Multiplication of Matrices”